Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 19 Januari 2026 11.17.38 UTC
+- WIB: Senin, 19 Januari 2026 12.43.23 UTC
-- WITA: Senin, 19 Januari 2026 12.17.38 UTC
+- WITA: Senin, 19 Januari 2026 13.43.23 UTC
-- WIT: Senin, 19 Januari 2026 13.17.38 UTC
+- WIT: Senin, 19 Januari 2026 14.43.23 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: success
+Kategori: motivational